Blastbrean/Blastbrean/README.md

 ### What am I learning

 Learning more reverse engineering.

+This means I want to be able to understand how programs work without their original sources or when hidden, encrypted, or protected by something.

-With C#, I've been developing a generic deobfuscation toolkit and targeting Lua obfuscated code with it using Loretta.
+With C#, I've been developing a toolkit to target these types of Lua programs using Loretta.

-I hope to create a skeleton for future deobfuscation work on other languages.
+Through this, I also hope to create a skeleton for future deobfuscation work on other languages.
 This skeleton would have...

 - an easy AST optimization system to remove source-level obfuscation, pattern matching, and pass system

 - an easy frontend-IR-backend system to easily lift bytecode to whatever you want and optimize out tricks.

-After my work here, I am also interested in working on a AMD-SVM hypervisor, moving on to Windows Internals, and targeting real-world anticheats!
+After my work here, I am also interested in working on a AMD-SVM hypervisor, moving on to Windows Internals, and targeting real-world anticheats.

 ---